Tenancy in Common (TIC): Definition And How It Works

-Kate and Hannah might consider buying out Polly’s share.
-So, if she has a 50% share on a $200,000 home, they’ll pay her $100,000 to buy out her interest in the property.
+- Kate and Hannah might consider buying out Polly’s share.
+So, if she has a 50% share on a home that’s valued at $200,000, they’ll pay her $100,000 to buy out her interest.

-Kate and Hannah refuse to put the home up for sale, so Polly files a partition action, asking the court to force the sale of the property.
+- Kate and Hannah refuse to put the home up for sale, so Polly files a partition action, asking the court to force the sale of the property.

-Alternately, let’s say that Polly decides she wants to continue living in the home, but by herself as the sole owner.
+- Polly decides she wants to continue living in the home, but by herself as the sole owner.
 Kate and Hannah agree to sell Polly their shares, and Polly becomes the sole owner of the property.

 Tenancy In Common Vs. Joint Tenancy